AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**2|** Either search for a particular record direct from the home page or click |button_contribute| and search or scroll for the record.

-	*Note: if the 'only my records' box at the top left of the contribute page is checked (default), this will limit the record list to only those belonging to that user.*
+	*Note: if the 'only my records' box at the top left of the contribute page is checked, this will limit the record list to only those belonging to that user.*

 	**3|** Click the pencil icon (|button_contribute_pencil|) visible in the search results list, or next to the record name on the contribute board.
 This will enter the user into an editing session.